-8. In our opinion and based on the consideration of the reports of the other auditors on internal financial controls with reference to financial statements of the subsidiary companies, the Holding Company as covered under the Act, have in all material respects, adequate internal financial controls with reference to financial statements and such controls were operating effectively as at 31 March 2021, based on the internal control over financial reporting criteria established by the Company considering the essential components of internal control stated in the Guidance Note over Financial Reporting issued by the ICAI.
+8. In our opinion and based on the consideration of the reports of the other auditors on internal financial controls with reference to financial statements of the subsidiary companies, the Holding Company and its subsidiary companies, which are companies covered under the Act, have in all material respects, adequate internal financial controls with reference to financial statements and such controls were operating effectively as at 31st March 2022, based on the internal control over financial reporting criteria established by the Company considering the essential components of internal control stated in the Guidance Note over Financial Reporting issued by the ICAI.

-Chartered Accountants Firm's Registration No.: 141079W
+For M H S & Associates Chartered Accountants ICAI Firm's Registration No.: 141079W

-Mayur H. Shah Partner Membership No.: 147928
+(Mayur H. Shah) Partner Membership No.: 147928 UDIN: 22147928AJTULV9254

-UDIN: 21147928AAAABQ2081